How To Get 10X The Value From Every Book You Read

 The great turkey problem — A butcher fed a turkey for one thousand days.
 The turkey was unaware that the holiday of Thanksgiving existed.
 The turkey will believe the butcher loves turkeys up until the day he slaughters the turkey.
 This surprise is the black swan event, but just for the turkey — Antifragile, Pg.
 93

-As you go through the text, you will come to examples that are similar and superior to the ones you’ve already recorded.
-This situation happens in almost all nonfiction books.
+As you go through the text, you’ll find passages that are similar and superior to the ones you’ve already noted.
+This happens in almost all nonfiction books.
 Authors repeat themselves, explain concepts in different ways, and use different analogies.

 When this happens, delete the old record and replace it with the new one.
 If you’re unsure, record both.
 You will edit later.